feathersjs/docs/guides/basics/hooks.md

 ## Hook functions

 A hook function is a function that takes the [hook context](#hook-context) as the parameter and returns that context or nothing.
+Hook functions run in the order they are registered and will only continue to the next once the current hook function completes.
+If a hook function throws an error, all remaining hooks (and possibly the service call) will be skipped and the error will be returned.

 A common pattern to make hooks more re-usable (e.g. making the `createdAt` property name from the example above configurable) is to create a wrapper function that takes those options and returns a hook function:

 ```js
 const setTimestamp = name => {